We may receive compensation when you click on links to products from our partners.

 2. What are your hobbies or personal interests?

 What types of things are meaningful to you?
-A large reason people become dissatisfied with their work is because they feel their work is insignificant or meaningless.
+A large reason people become dissatisfied with their work is that they feel their work is insignificant or meaningless.
 If you can find something you would enjoy doing every day, you will be much happier.

 3. Do you believe in a product you might sell?

 It’s always better to work for a company that sells a product you believe in.
 I recently did work for a start-up company that was putting out a running app for I-phones.
 This app allows runners to connect with their friends, as well as receive personalized training plans based on their skill level.
 As a runner myself, I wanted to use this product in my own training.
 I believed it could really help people improve their skills.
-As a result I had a greater desire to go to work every day.
+As a result, I had a greater desire to go to work every day.

 4. Have you talked to people who are where you want to be?